awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-lambda-eventsourcemapping.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `FunctionResponseTypes`  <a name="cfn-lambda-eventsourcemapping-functionresponsetypes"></a>
-\(Streams\) A list of current response type enums applied to the event source mapping\.
+\(Streams and SQS\) A list of current response type enums applied to the event source mapping\.
 Valid Values: `ReportBatchItemFailures`
 *Required*: No
 *Type*: List of String